If you have sensitive skin, you can be forgiven for approaching chemical peels with trepidation.

 - moisturise – use light preparations after a superficial peel, nothing to occlusive your skin needs to breathe

-As you can see, the key to embracing peels, if you have very sensitive skin is simply to forget the word peel ever existed in your vocabulary.
+As you can see, the key to embracing peels if you have susceptible skin is to forget the word peel ever existed in your vocabulary.

 We appreciate that the sheer concept of chemical peels — and the fact that you would willingly apply it to your sensitive skin, can make you want to run for the hills, but the benefits of peeling should not be discounted.